 There is a reason manufacturers began to use such strong chemicals: they create a better-looking, longer-lasting polish.
 We found that the more "natural" a polish claims to be, the more sheer and less consistent the color turns out.
 Although a bummer, it seems to be a necessary compromise for now.

 The bright neon colors in the Karma Kids Box Set are a top hit with our kid testers.
 The highly pigmented formula is also one of the longest-lasting lacquers in the group.
 Comdoit Nail Wraps surprised us with their durability.
 The pliable plastic material holds tightly to your nail beds until you choose to remove them.
-The least durable in the group is the Townley Girl Minnie Mouse with a score of 3, as the peel-off removal system began on its own just hours after we first applied it.
+The least durable in the group is the Townley Girl Minnie Mouse, as the peel-off removal system began on its own just hours after we first applied it.

 Flashy nails are fun for kids and parents alike, and doing at-home manicures and pedicures can be a great shared activity.
 At BabyGearLab, we prefer to err on the side of caution to limit the number of chemicals children encounter, and nail polish is no different.
+Especially since smaller users are putting their fingers in their mouths or chewing on polish.
 Some kids' nail polishes are better than others, and we examined each formula's performance and ingredients to help you make an informed decision.
 If nail polish is what you're after, there may be an option in our lineup that works for you.